Recently at Livestorm we released our very first native webinar integration with Zapier. Now, Livestorm can communicate with over 500 apps.

 But enough talk.
 Let's take a peek at how Zapier will change the way you do webinars on Livestorm.

 1. [Beginner] Webinar mailing list + Notification system

-First, add your Livestorm app (for example 😎):
+First, add your Livestorm app:

-Choose “all webinars”.
+Select “all webinars”.
 You don’t want to duplicate the zap for every single webinar right?
 Once it’s done, it will fetch a data sample to work on.

-Pro tip: use the “Find subscriber” instead of creating a new one.
+Pro tip: use “Find subscriber” instead of creating a new one.
 This way you make sure you don’t have any duplicates.

 Now, go to your zap and another step.
 This time, choose the “web hook” app.
 Pick the “Get” type.
 In the URL field, add your Amplemarket Fetch API route and replace the email parameter with the email template from your first zap.
 Like this:

-2. [Medium] Automize your webinar dashboard
+2. [Medium] Automate your webinar dashboard

-Let’s increase a little bit the difficulty here.
-Webinar reporting is a pain.
-Hopefully we already provide CSV exports for all your webinars at once, but what if you could do this automatically?
+We already provide CSV exports for all your webinars at once, but what if you could do this automatically?

 First let’s establish what kind of data we want to display: